 - Kvams Flisespikkeri: a gallery with artworks created by artist Kvamas

-- Keramikk of Skulptur Galleri Shop: a pottery store owned by two young pottery artists with beautiful products and pottery teaching class.
+- Keramik of Skulptur Galleri Shop: a pottery store owned by two young pottery artists with beautiful products and a pottery teaching class.

 Taking a Funicular Ride up Fløyen

 There are seven hills around Bergen, so the city doesn’t lack a dramatic lookout from the ground.
 It doesn’t take long for one to reach the peak, because one doesn’t require to hike (but you can), just take a funicular.
 The station is located right behind the Bryggen.
 In merely 5 minutes, the cFloibanen Funicular climbs up to the top of Fløyen.
 The irregular coastline and multi-colored lightings in the sky create a picturesque image that almost looks unreal!
 If you have more time and are up for a hike, the hiking trail is on the side of the funicular track and it’s well-designed for all kinds of travelers.